 Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for PERA's Coordinated and Basic Plan members.
-The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2% of average salary for each of the first ten years of service and 2.7% for each remaining year.
-The annuity accrual rate for a Coordinated Plan member is 1.2% of average salary for each of the first ten years and 1.7% for each remaining year.
-Under Method 2, the annuity accrual rate is 2.7% of average salary for Basic Plan members and 1.7% for Coordinated Plan members for each year of service.
-For members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
-For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
+Two methods are used to compute benefits for PERA's Coordinated Plan members.
+Members hired prior to July 1, 1989, receive the higher of Method 1 or Method 2 formulas.
+Only Method 2 is used for members hired after June 30, 1989.
+Under Method 1, the accrual rate for Coordinated Plan members is 1.2% for each of the first ten years of service and 1.7% for each additional year.
+Under Method 2, the accrual rate for Coordinated Plan members is 1.7% for each year of service.
+The accural rates for former Minneapolis Employees Retirement Fund (MERF) members is 2.0% for each of the first 10 years of service and 2.5% for each additional year.
+For members hired prior to July 1, 1989 a full annuity is available when age plus years of service equal 90 and normal retirement age is 65.
+For members hired on or after July 1, 1989 normal retirement age is the age for unreduced Social Security benefits capped at 66.